MichaelCurrin/emadmasroor.github.io/test3.md

 # Linear solvers

-In theory, of course, any matrix-inverting technique can be used with any equation of the form $Ax=b$.
-Here, we will use the native Julia matrix-inversion operator `\` (or the conjugate gradient algorithm `cg!` from [`IterativeSovlers.jl`](https://juliamath.github.io/IterativeSolvers.jl/dev/) ) for the Poisson equation for $\psi$ because the boundary conditions for that equation are easy to implement, and they don't change at each time step.
-For the advection-diffusion equation for $\omega$, however, we will use the Gauss-Siedel technique.
+In theory, of course, any matrix-inverting technique can be used with any equation of the form $$Ax=b$$.
+Here, we will use the native Julia matrix-inversion operator `\` (or the conjugate gradient algorithm `cg!` from [`IterativeSovlers.jl`](https://juliamath.github.io/IterativeSolvers.jl/dev/) ) for the Poisson equation for $$\psi$$ because the boundary conditions for that equation are easy to implement, and they don't change at each time step.
+For the advection-diffusion equation for $$\omega$$, however, we will use the Gauss-Siedel technique.
 This equation is by far the easier one to solve, so the computational penalty of a naive solver like Gauss-Siedel is not very high.

-## Solving sparse $A x = b$ with Gauss-Siedel
+## Solving sparse $$A x = b$$ with Gauss-Siedel

-Consider a system of linear equations of the form $Ax=b$.
+Consider a system of linear equations of the form $$Ax=b$$.
 The vector x represents an unknown quantity on the entire grid, and is arranged in the following form:

 $$
 \begin{bmatrix}            x_{11} \\            x_{12} \\            \vdots \\            x_{1N} \\            x_{21} \\            x_{22} \\            x_{2N} \\            \vdots \\            x_{N1} \\            x_{N2} \\            x_{NN}          \end{bmatrix}
 $$
 A is a sparse, pentadiagonal matrix with (at most) five non-zero terms.
-These terms are the coefficients of the $x_{ij}$'th point as well as its neighbors to the north, south, east and west.
+These terms are the coefficients of the $$x_{ij}$$'th point as well as its neighbors to the north, south, east and west.
 Thus, using 'N,S,E,W' to represent the neighboring points and 'p' to represent current point, the general form of any row of this system of equations is as follows:

 $$
 a_p x_p + a_N x_N + a_S x_S + a_E x_E + a_W x_W = b_p \\ \implies a_p x_p + \sum_{NSEW}a_i x_i = b_p
 $$
-In the Gauss-Siedel method, we make a new guess for $x^{n+1}$ based on the current guess, $x^n$ using the following procedure:
+In the Gauss-Siedel method, we make a new guess for $$x^{n+1}$$ based on the current guess, $$x^n$$ using the following procedure:

 $$
 res = b_p - (a_p x_p + \sum_{NSEW}a_i x_i) \\ \Delta x = \frac{res}{a_p} \\ x_p^{n+1} = x^n_p + \Delta x
 $$
-this is repeated until the residual falls below a small $\epsilon$.
+this is repeated until the residual falls below a small $$\epsilon$$.

 ## Over-relaxation

-The Gauss-Siedel algorithm can be significantly accelerated by adding an *over-relaxation* parameter $\lambda$.
+The Gauss-Siedel algorithm can be significantly accelerated by adding an *over-relaxation* parameter $$\lambda$$.
 It can be added on to the end of each Gauss-Siedel iteration in the following way:

 $$
 x^{n+1} = \lambda (x^n + \Delta x) + (1-\lambda)x^n
 $$
 this essentially 'weights' the new value between the predicted value and the previous value.
-When $\lambda = 1$, this reverts back to the usual Gauss-Siedel algorithm.
-As $\lambda \rightarrow 2$, this weighs the new value more heavily toward the predicted value.
-One rule of thumb for the over-relaxation parameter is $\lambda = 2 - \frac{1}{N-1}$.
+When $$\lambda = 1$$, this reverts back to the usual Gauss-Siedel algorithm.
+As $$\lambda \rightarrow 2$$, this weighs the new value more heavily toward the predicted value.
+One rule of thumb for the over-relaxation parameter is $$\lambda = 2 - \frac{1}{N-1}$$.

-In practice, we have found that over-relaxation only makes sense for solving the elliptic Poisson equation for $\psi$.
+In practice, we have found that over-relaxation only makes sense for solving the elliptic Poisson equation for $$\psi$$.

 ```julia id=f4171e62-b45c-4eb4-b4bf-b2ce5318af35
 function GaussSiedel!(ϕ,Ap,An,As,Ae,Aw,Rp,res; λ=1, maxiter = 1000)